ipspace/netlab/docs/caveats.md

 (caveats-vyos)=
 ## VyOS

-**netlab** uses VyOS 1.5, which for now is a *rolling release* with daily builds (or custom builds).
-However, all the configuration *should* work also on the *1.4 LTS* release (since it was tested just before it became the new LTS).
+**netlab ** uses VyOS 1.5, which is currently a rolling release with daily builds.
+However, all the configurations should also work on the 1.4 LTS release (since it was tested just before it became the new LTS).

 The use of a *rolling release* means potentially any build is broken or with regressions, even if the VyOS team is smart enough to perform some [automated smoke tests](https://github.com/vyos/vyos-1x/tree/current/smoketest/scripts/cli) and load [arbitrary configurations](https://github.com/vyos/vyos-1x/tree/current/smoketest/configs) to ensure there are no errors during config migration and system bootup.

-Additionally, using always the latest build published on [Vagrant Hub](https://app.vagrantup.com/vyos/boxes/current), should allow to easily track and react to any configuration syntax change (which anyway is a very rare event).
-In any case, if you find a mis-alignment between the VyOS config and the **netlab** templates, feel free to *Open an Issue* or *Submit a PR*.
+Using the latest build published on [Vagrant Hub](https://app.vagrantup.com/vyos/boxes/current) should allow us to easily track and react to any configuration syntax change (which, anyway, is a very rare event).
+In any case, if you find a misalignment between the VyOS config and the **netlab** templates, feel free to *Open an Issue* or *Submit a PR*.

 (vyos-clab)=
 It looks like the official VyOS container is not updated as part of the daily builds; *netlab* uses a [third-party container](https://github.com/sysoleg/vyos-container) (`ghcr.io/sysoleg/vyos-container`) to run VyOS with *containerlab*.

+Other VyOS caveats:

+* Multi-topology IS-IS (assumed by the [IS-IS configuration module](module-isis)) cannot be configured with VyOS IS-IS CLI.